ModdingLinked

 3. Source: Any conflicting override between this plugin and other targets above will be hidden.

-4. Forbidden: The ModGroup becomes invalid if this plugin is loaded.
+4. Forbidden: The Modgroup becomes invalid if this plugin is loaded.

-5. Ignore LO: If this option is not selected, the plugin must adhere to the same load order as listed in this ModGroup.
+5. Ignore LO: If this option is not selected, the plugin must adhere to the same load order as listed in this Modgroup.
 This column has two possible values:

 • Always: The load order of the plugin is irrelevant.